0xChron/rag-chatbot-assistant/README.md

 # RAG AI Chatbot

 A starter template for a Retrieval-Augmented Generation (RAG) chatbot that leverages PDF files as its primary knowledge source.
 Designed for easy setup, customization, and future expansion.
+Click the `Use this template` button on the upper right corner of this repository to use this sample template.

 ## Table of Contents
 - [Installation](#installation)